timescale/promscale/docs/binary.md

 ## ⚙️ Configuration

-The Promscale Connector binary is configured either through CLI flags or environment variables.
+The Promscale Connector binary is configured through either CLI flags, environment variables, or a YAML configuration file.
+Precedence goes like this: CLI flag value, if not set, environment variable value, if not set, configuration file value, if not set, default value.

 All environment variables are prefixed with `PROMSCALE`.

+Configuration file is a YAML file where the keys are CLI flag names and values are their respective flag values.

 The list of available cli flags is available in [here](/docs/cli.md) in our docs or by running with the `-h` flag (e.g. `promscale -h`)